 If you are thinking about buying one for your business, then you probably have a number of questions about how much they cost, the right model to buy, how to set one up, and how they work.

-Laser printer or label printer – which one is right for postage labels?
-A label printer is designed to print postage labels directly onto self-adhesive labels.
+Laser or label printer – which one is right for your shipping labels?
+A postage label printer is designed to print postage labels directly onto self-adhesive labels.
 In comparison, a laser printer is designed to be used with A4 paper.

 Not only does a label printer save you time by directly printing the details you need on a ready-to-adhere label, but it also ensures both those details and the barcode are clearly identifiable.
 An illegible label will lead to a high number of returns — burning through your time and your money.
 That’s why we always recommend buying a label printer over a laser printer.